-Deep Learning frameworks such as Theano, Caffe, TensorFlow, Torch, MXNet and CNTK are the work horses of Deep Learning work.
-These frameworks as well as the GPU (predominantly Nvidia) are the what enables the rapid growth of Deep Learning.
+Deep Learning frameworks such as Theano, Caffe, TensorFlow, Torch, MXNet, and CNTK are the workhorses of Deep Learning work.
+These frameworks, as well as the GPU (predominantly Nvidia), are what enables the rapid growth of Deep Learning.
 It was refreshing to hear Nando de Freitas acknowledge their work in the recently concluded NIPS 2016 conference.
 Infrastructure does not get enough of the recognition it deserves in the academic community.
 Yet, programmers toil on to continually tweak and improve their frameworks.

 Yesterday, a new framework was revealed by Facebook and a bunch of other partners (Twitter * NVIDIA * SalesForce * ParisTech * CMU * Digital Reasoning * INRIA * ENS).
 PyTorch came out of stealth development.
 PyTorch is an improvement over the popular Torch framework (Torch was a favorite at DeepMind until TensorFlow came along).
 The obvious change is the support of Python over the less often used Lua language.
 Almost all of the more popular frameworks use Python, so it is a relief that Torch has finally joined the club.

-Basically, DL frameworks maintain a computational graph that defines the order of computations that are required to be performed.
+DL frameworks maintain a computational graph that defines the order of computations that are required to be performed.
 For people new to DL frameworks, it does seem unnatural that one finds two “interpreters” in the framework.
-One interpreter is the host language (i.e. Python) and a second one is the computational graph.
+One interpreter is the host language (i.e., Python) and a second one is a computational graph.

 So what you typically have in these frameworks is a language that sets up the computational graph and an execution mechanism that is different from the host language.
 This kind of strange setup is primarily motivated for efficiency and optimization reasons.
 A computational graph can be optimized and run in parallel in the target GPU.
 This cumbersome setup has made it difficult for researchers to try out more novel approaches.

 One analogy to make is that it’s like Fortran.
-Fortran, despite is age, is still used in a lot of computational intensive problems.
-Fortran however has static allocation of memory.
+Fortran, despite is age, is still used in a lot of computationally intensive problems.
+Fortran, however, has a static allocation of memory.
 This has its pros and cons, but the main benefit is that it can optimize computation.
 So static computational graphs are kind of like Fortran.
-Now dynamic computational graphs are like dynamic memory, that is memory that is allocated on the heap.
-This is valuable for situations where you cannot determine before hand how much memory is required.
+Now dynamic computational graphs are like dynamic memory, that is the memory that is allocated on the heap.
+This is valuable for situations where you cannot determine beforehand how much memory is required.
 Similarly, dynamic computational graphs are valuable for situations where you cannot determine the computation.
-One clear example of this are recursive computations that are based on variable data.
+One clear example of this is recursive computations that are based on variable data.

 In the space of NLP where language can come in various expression lengths, dynamic computational graphs are essential.
 One can just imagine how a grammar is parsed to realize the need for a stack and therefore dynamic memory and thus dynamic computation.
 Speaking of a stack, there are new DL architectures that make use of a stack!